matteorigat/ing-sw-2022-Rigat-Schiavoni-Avarino/README.md

 java -jar win.jar
 ```

-If you don't have one of the above operating system, [download javafx 18](https://gluonhq.com/products/javafx/) and use the following command in the directory of the jar (one of the three, is the same) and the directory you already downloaded.
+If you don't have one of the above operating system, [download JavaFX 18.0.1 SDK](https://gluonhq.com/products/javafx/) and use the following command in the directory of the jar (one of the three, is the same) and the directory you already downloaded.

 ```
 java --module-path \Users\.."complete here"..\javafx-sdk-18.0.1\lib --add-modules=javafx.controls,javafx.fxml,javafx.media -jar \Users\.."complete here"..\win.jar